By Adelaide Women's Physio | June 15, 2017

 - Sexual function

 - Optimal postural control

-Pelvic floor issues can occur at any age but are more common during pregnancy, postnatally and during menopause.
+Pelvic floor issues can occur at any age but are more common during pregnancy, postnatally, menopause and aging.
 Some common pelvic floor problems seen at Physiotherapy for Women include:

 - Leakage of urine, wind or stools

 - Bladder or stool urgency

 - Prolapse of pelvic organs into the vagina or rectum